 Next time you take your pig out of the cage, place it a few feet away from you.
 Then, hold its favorite treat in your hand and say the name.
 This way, a guinea pig will associate this with food, which is a great way to make it learn the trick.
 Food will also motivate the guinea pig to run to you and when you repeat the trick numerous times, it’ll instinctively run to you whenever you call it.

 2. Stand-up Trick

-The main thing about this command is that it needs to be repeated often.
-Very often.
-At least once a day.
+The main thing about this command is that it needs to be repeated often, at least once a day.
 But, this shouldn’t be a problem since you can practice it whenever you feed your guinea pig.
 Over time, it will stand on its back legs even if you don’t have any treats.

 Advanced Guinea Pig Tricks